 Filling for firm or extra-firm pillows

 For Stomach sleepers,they need thinner and softer pillow than side and back sleepers.
-If you sleep on your stomach with a pillow that’s too thick, your spine will bent at an angle which is more likely to cause pains and numbness.
+If you sleep on your stomach with a pillow that’s too thick, your spine will bend at an angle which is more likely to cause pains and numbness.
 A down pillow will be an ideal choice for stomach sleepers because it is softer and easier to shape than memory foam pillows or other regular pillows.
 And most importantly, its breathability really matters when your face sinks into it.

 Filling for soft down pillows